College and Technical Maturity

 In the fall of my freshman year, I took my first rigorous math class.
 It studied linear algebra from an abstract perspective.
 One of the things we learned about were unitary operators, which are linear transformations that preserve inner product structure.
 During the winter break after that semester, I perused a textbook on quantum computation.
 And in quantum computing, the unit of logic/computation is the idea of a quantum gate, itself a linear transformtion that takes some input and maps it to some output.
 Being a linear transformation, we represent such logic gates as matrices, and they operate on vector inputs.

-If you see college mostly as I do -- a 4-year course on "learning to think like an X" for many different X (mathematician, programmer, physicist, economist, statistician, historian, psychologist), you should optimize for taking difficult, foundational courses in many fields.
+If you see college mostly as I do -- a 4-year course on "learning to think like an X" for many different X (mathematician, programmer, physicist, economist, statistician), you should optimize for taking difficult, foundational courses in many fields.
 It's important to emphasize that by "foundational" I don't mean introductory.
 For example, I do not think taking an introductory CS course or two suffices to "learn to think like a computer scientist."
-Instead, take intermediate/advanced courses in algorithm design and operating systems to get those gains.
+Instead, take advanced courses in algorithm design and operating systems to get those gains.
+You might say that this requires several introductory courses as pre-requisite.
+I mostly disagree: I think if you have enough mathematical maturity, pre-requisites in most technical fields become a social construct.
+That is, if you are good at math, you can pick up pre-requisites for most technical classes as they're needed (an aside: this is part of the reason I'm a math major -- it's strictly more foundational, abstract and harder than most technical fields, and can even trivialize them if you are sufficiently good at it.
+My freshman math professor went through 2 semesters of theoretical CS on a weekend because he was good enough at math that once he'd read the first half of a chapter in a textbook, the results in the second half became obvious to him!).

 The obvious caveat here is if you're set on spending your life exploring and deepening a specific field.
 If you want to be a mathematical physicist, ignore my advice.
 Go ahead and take quantum field theory and Lie algebra at the expense of understanding how economists or computer scientists think.
 That is the price you pay for mastery.
 And that's fine.
 But most people are not quite as pointed in their goals, and so my thoughts are probably more relevant for them (and myself).